KSP-RO/RealismOverhaul/RealismOverhaul/Readme_RO.txt

 ========================================

 Requires:
+Advanced Jet Engine by camlost (v1.4) NON-OFFICIAL 0.24.* update HERE Deadly Reentry Continued by NathanKell (v5.2)
+Engine Ignitor by HoneyFox. (v3.3) [NOTE: DO NOT install the MM files located in the "extract to use" zip files that are included.]
+Ferram Aerospace Research by ferram4 (v0.14.1.1)
 Module Manager by sarbian, swamp_ig, and ialdabaoth - INCLUDED (v2.2.1) ModuleRCSFX by ialdabaoth.
-Updated by NathanKell - INCLUDED Real Solar System by NathanKell (v7.1)
+Updated by NathanKell - INCLUDED RealChutes by stupid_chris. (v1.2.4)
 Real Fuels by NathanKell (v7.2)
-Deadly Reentry Continued by NathanKell (v5.2)
+Real Solar System by NathanKell (v7.1)
-Ferram Aerospace Research by ferram4 (v0.14.1.1)
-RealChutes by stupid_chris. (v1.2.4) NOTE: DO NOT install the MM files that are included.
-Engine Ignitor by HoneyFox. (v3.3) NOTE: DO NOT install the MM files located in the "extract to use" zip files that are included.
-Advanced Jet Engine by camlost (v1.4) NON-OFFICIAL 0.24.* update HERE

 Very Highly Recommended:
-TweakScale by Biotronic (v1.37)
+Kerbal Joint Reinforcement (v2.4.3)
+RemoteTech 2 by Remote Technologies Group (v1.4) [NOTE: If you want to send data back, you need this!]
-TAC Life Support by TaranisElsu (v0.9 PRE-RELEASE #4) CrossFeedEnabler by NathanKell (v2.2)
+TAC Life Support by TaranisElsu (v0.9 PRE-RELEASE #4) TweakScale by Biotronic (v1.37)

-Toolbar by blizzy78 (v1.7.6)
+Recommended:
+CrossFeedEnabler by NathanKell (v2.2)
+MechJeb by many (v2.3.1)
 ModuleFixer by arsenic87.
 Download HERE.
 PartCatalog by BlackNecro (v3.0RC5)
-TextureReplacer by Shaw (v1.6.1) or Active Texture Management by rbray89 (v3.3.1) MechJeb by many (v2.3.1)
+TextureReplacer by Shaw (v1.6.1) or Active Texture Management by rbray89 (v3.3.1) Toolbar by blizzy78 (v1.7.6)
-Kerbal Joint Reinforcement (v2.4.3)
-RemoteTech 2 by Remote Technologies Group (v1.4)

-Mods/Part Packs:
+Supported Mods/Part Packs:
-Full-Complete Support
-Procedural Parts by swamp_ig (v0.9.18) - PP is experiencing major bugs at this time, fix in progress.
+6S Service Compartment Tubes by Nothke
+AIES by carmics (v1.5.1)
+ALCOR by alexustes
+Fustek Station Parts [NOTE: For X0.04-4 DEV BUILD - 5 June 2014]
+KW Rocketry by Winston & Kickasskyle (v2.6c) [NOTE: This mod removes shrouds.
+DO NOT install the "No Shroud" OR "Instant Power" configs.]
+PorkWorks Inflatable Habs by Porkjet (v0.4)
-Procedural Fairings by e-dog (v3.09)
+Procedural Dynamics - Procedural Wing by DYJ (v0.8) Procedural Fairings by e-dog (v3.09)
+Procedural Parts by swamp_ig (v0.9.18)
+RLA Download HERE.
-KW Rocketry by Winston & Kickasskyle (v2.6c) Rocketdyne F-1 by 1096bimu.
+Rocketdyne F-1 by 1096bimu.
 Download HERE.
-Bobcat Soviet Engines by BobCat
+Soviet Engines by BobCat
+Space Shuttle Engines & KM_Gimbal by dtobi (v2.0) [NOTE: Limited to detailed SSMEs, 1x OMS, Tanks] Universal Storage by PaulKingtiger (v0.75.5) [NOTE: Core and KAS packages only]

 Optional:
 Realistic Tech Progression Lite tech tree by Medieval Nerd (note: requires RftSEngines)

 Coming Soon:
-Works in Progress or Planned Support
-Procedural Dynamics - Procedural Wing by DYJ (v0.8) (WIP) AIES by carmics (v1.5.1) (WIP)
-NovaPunch by Tiberion (v2.05) (WIP)
-KOSMOS Spacecraft Design Bureau by Normak (4.7) (WIP) RLA (WIP) Download HERE.
-ALCOR by (WIP)
-B9 (WIP)
-Fustek Station Parts (WIP)
+Works in Progress or Future Plans - No Particular Order [NOTE: Packs in this list ARE NOT guaranteed to work at all, and could quite possibly cause KSP to crash]
-Near Future Technologies by Nertea (v2.*) (WIP) PorkWorks Inflatable Habs by Porkjet (WIP)
+Near Future Technologies by Nertea (v2.*) (WIP) NovaPunch by Tiberion (v2.05) (WIP)
+Spaceplane Plus by Porkjet
+B9 by bac9 (WIP)
 FASA by Frizzank (v4.97) (WIP)
 World Space by Lovad (WIP)
 KerbX by Borklund (WIP)